jelocodes/jelocodes.github.io/_posts/2018-02-22-ruby_refresher_yield_to_the_block_or_proc_or_lambda.markdown

 **The (half-)Life of a Lambda**

-A lambda is the eleventh letter of the Greek alphabet (λ), and is used a constant representing radiactive decay in a half-life equation (Gordon Freeman fans may also be familiar with it).
-In programming, a lambda is also used to refer to anonymous methods, that is, methods without a name.
+A lambda is the eleventh letter of the Greek alphabet (λ), and is used as a constant representing radiactive decay in a half-life equation (Gordon Freeman fans may also be familiar with it).
+In programming, a lambda is used to refer to anonymous methods, that is, methods without a name.
 A lambda in Ruby is an anonymous method (that is also an object) that you can pass paremeters into via pipes:

 ```
 lambda do |string|